Warewulf Configuration

 nodes.conf

-The nodes.conf file is the primary database file for all compute nodes.
+The nodes.conf file is the primary registry for all compute nodes.
 It is a flat text YAML configuration file that is managed by the wwctl command, but some sites manage the compute nodes and infrastructure via configuration management.
 This file being flat text and very light weight makes management of the node configurations very easy no matter what your configuration paradigm is.

 For the purpose of this document, we will not go into the detailed format of this file as it is recommended to edit with the wwctl command.